 If students are absent, it is important to check the assignment calendar and complete all missed work so your grades do not drop.
-Students not maintaining at least a 2.0 GPA are excluded from dances, rallies, talent show, and any extracurricular activities including, but not limited to, sports, band, and dance.
+Students not maintaining at least a 2.0 GPA are not eligible to participate in dances, rallies, talent show, and any extracurricular activities including, but not limited to, sports, band, and dance.
 Students are enrolled in Take-Control Lunch when their GPA drops below a 2.0.

 GRADE REPORTS: Parents are notified of their child's academic achievement every 6 weeks with a progress report or an official report card.
 All grades are mailed home through the district.
 Students will receive a letter grade for all classes.
 In addition to letter grades, students earn marks (O, S, N, U) in citizenship, work habits, and homework.
-Parents are encouraged to check AERIES.NET to monitor academic progress.
+Parents are encouraged to check the Aeries Portal to monitor academic progress.